-To ensure smooth installation, the modules inside the package must be checked so that if any module is missing or any damage is found, it can be informed to the company as early as possible.
+To ensure smooth installation, the modules inside the package must be checked so that if there is any module missing or any damage found, it can be informed to the company as early as possible.
 In addition, do the following things:

-- 1. Check all the modules for any damage that may be caused during shipping.
-If any damage is found, it should be reported to the carrier and the dealer - 2.
-Check for any cracks or depressions on the monitor screen - 3.
-Match the accessories against the delivery checklist
+- Check all the modules for any damage that may be caused during shipping.
+If any damage is found, it should be reported to the carrier and the dealer - Check for any cracks on the monitor screen - Match the accessories against the delivery checklist